killerclaws12/MiningAwayWebsite/README.md

 # MiningAwayWebsite
-This is a website for the bot miningaway
+This is a website for the bot MiningAway

+*MiningAway is owned by Claws Development*